NEW RULES for SUMMER CAMPS

 - Children will be encouraged to frequently wash their hands with soap and water.

-- *Please note that our Instructors and staff will NOT be wearing masks or face shields unless they cannot maintain the 2 meter recommended distance from students OR Public Health changes the guidelines.
+- *Please note that our Instructors and staff will NOT be wearing masks or face shields unless they cannot maintain the 2 meter recommended distance from students or it is their preference.
 We will rigorously maintain distancing measures so that communication is not hindered and that children who may have adverse psychological reactions to masks are made comfortable.
+UPDATE JULY 8 * The new mandatory mask Order will impact the classroom.
+An update will be provided as soon as the wording of the Order and how it may apply to our camps is available.

 - Parents who wish their child to wear a mask through the program must provide them and staff will encourage their proper and consistent use.